 Alan joined Watsi on December 24th, 2013.
 Six years ago, Alan became the 29th member to automatically support a new Watsi patient every month.
-Since then, 5,918 more people have become monthly donors!
-Alan's most recent donation traveled 8,700 miles to support Loserian, a baby from Tanzania, to fund surgery to treat her hydrocephalus.
+Since then, 6,443 more people have become monthly donors!
+Alan's most recent donation traveled 8,500 miles to support Esther, a sixth grader from Kenya, to fund knee surgery.

 Loserian is a baby from Tanzania.
 She is three months old and the last born child in a family of three children.
 Her parents depend entirely on small scale farming for food.
 They sell any surplus food for additional income.
 Loserian has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
 As a result of her condition, Loserian has been experiencing an increasing head circumference, fevers, and vomiting.
 Without treatment, Loserian will experience severe physical and developmental delays.
 Our medical partner, African Mission Healthcare Foundation, is requesting $802 to cover the cost of surgery for Loserian that will treat her hydrocephalus.
 The procedure is scheduled to take place on June 29 and will drain the excess fluid from Loserian's brain.
 This will reduce intracranial pressure and greatly improve her quality of life.
 With proper treatment, Loserian will hopefully develop into a strong, healthy young girl.
 Loserian’s mother shared, "Our baby’s health worsens with each day that goes by, she is in pain and cannot feed comfortably because of her head condition.
 Please help us.
 We cannot afford the cost because it’s too high for us, please help our baby."